surveygraph/surveygraphr/README.md

 Further, roxygen2 will also build the NAMESPACE file based on your annotations of the source code in the `R` and `src` directories.

+Note that the `data` directory should be reserved for R formatted data.
+In the words of Wickham, each file in this directory should be an .RData file created by `save()` containing a single object (with the same name as the file).
+The easiest way to adhere to these rules is by going `x <- sample(1000)`, then `usethis::use_data(x, egsample)`.

 #### Interfacing with C/C++

 I'd prefer to steer well clear of the Rcpp library, and interface using the basic API that R has for C/C++ extensions.
 These are laid out in the headers Rdefine.h, Rinternals.h, R.h, and so on.
 The location of these is given by `$ R RHOME`.
 Some helpful resources for learning the basics of